 Other human behaviour in Blindness and during Covid-19 can be seen through power relations.
 In the novel we see this in the doctor making other patients in the waiting room wait longer, while the first blind man is seen before them despite their earlier arrivals.
 The government strips the freedom of those infected by imprisoning them.
 The military guards the infected in the asylum and control their lives with a set of rules and the threat of death.
 There is the initial organising of the asylum ward by the infected, appointing a leader.
 There is the food distribution debacle and its later disturbing turn (food is always provided by figures of authority).
 There is also the ‘blind’s’ panopticism.
 Power relations are also acted out in the recent Covid-19 crisis in authoritarian ways.
 The recent ‘social distancing’ rules have meant monetary fines by the police for those breaking them despite this, arguably, infringing on human liberty.
 There is also people informing the authorities on those flouting ‘social distancing’ and lockdown rules, denunciations once commonplace during communist and fascist regimes.
 Twitter also announced it would work to remove ‘tweets’ that could provoke a narrative of the Covid-19 pandemic in ways it felt were false, curbing free speech online.
 In both cases, Blindness and the Covid-19 situation, authority tightens its power over the population with the objectives to protect public health, which in turn, affect our behaviour in responding correctly or not correctly to regulations from above.

-Regarding Saramago, despite him abandoning Portugal for Lanzarote, Spain in the early 1990s due to offending the Portuguese centre-right PSD Government and the Portuguese Catholic Church with his book, O Evangelho Segundo Jesus Cristo (1991), it would be courteous to Saramago to exclude Portugal entirely from this essay, however, as his is a Portuguese author it should be noted that Portugal throughout the Covid-19 crisis is coping well regarding its health care system in comparison to its neighbour Spain.
+Regarding Saramago, despite him abandoning Portugal for Lanzarote, Spain in the early 1990s due to offending the Portuguese centre-right PSD Government and the Portuguese Catholic Church with his book, O Evangelho Segundo Jesus Cristo (1991), it would be courteous to Saramago to exclude Portugal entirely from this essay, however, as he is a Portuguese author, it should be noted that Portugal throughout the Covid-19 crisis is coping well regarding its health care system in comparison to its neighbour Spain.
 Economically, however, like much of Europe the damage to Portugal’s economy from the Covid-19 situation will be severe.
 Nonetheless, like what happens in Blindness we will recover (in all arenas, even if slow, because we always do) and hopefully take stock of the ways in which we behaved during it, in all its shades.

 Human behaviour can be analysed through all kinds of literature and real events, the selection of Saramago’s novel Blindness and Covid-19 is simply a contemporary comparison.
 Sadly, human behaviour in its worst forms often repeats itself, as history and literature shows us so frequently well, but there is also the good in how people behave, as such, much can be ascertained from the literature of epidemics and real pandemics like Covid-19 in shining a light on how we respond in very difficult times.